dylanbr0wn/determinatic/README.md

 # Determinatic

+> 🚧 This is a work in progress!🚧
+> I have yet to settle on an API for this library, so use at your own risk.

 A small library to deterministically generate colors based on a seed.

 This is essentially a modular version of [autumn](https://github.com/nluqo/autumn/).